 There are separate information sheets for the medicines mentioned above.

 Low dose prednisolone, taken for a few days or even a few weeks, does not normally cause any unwanted side effects.

 If prednisolone is taken in high doses or for a long time certain predictable side effects can occur.
 Some of these improve after prednisolone is stopped.
 Many can be minimised by giving the lowest effective dose over the shortest possible period of time.

 The effects may also be minimised by giving the medicine by injection into the joints or into a muscle.

 - Weight gain: The most common side effects are rounding of the face and weight gain around the stomach.
 These are due to altered metabolism, increased appetite and salt retention.

-- Diabetes: Prednisolone can cause a rise in blood sugar in people with diabetes.
+- Diabetes: Prednisolone can cause the onset of diabetic symptoms or cause a rise in blood sugar in people with diabetes.
 This may require a change in their diabetes medicine.
 You should consult your general practitioner if you experience an increase in blood sugar levels.

 Prednisolone can also cause the onset of diabetic symptoms in people who are at risk of diabetes.

 - Blood pressure: Prednisolone may cause an increase in blood pressure or make it more difficult to control.
 This can be monitored and changes can be made to your blood pressure medicine if required.